danmsf/CourseR/README.md

 # CourseR
-A bunch of course material for R
+A bunch of course material for R....
+In the Hebrew language